plandes/cisql/README.md

 Observe that you can write your functions to `printlin` anything just like any Clojure program and the output goes to the interactive window.

-**Important**: The function to evaluate must be the last symbolic expression in the file.

 #### Evaluation Directive